-NOTES TO THE FINANCIAL STATEMENTS Peanut Company of Australia Limited and Controlled Entities
+Peanut Company of Australia Limited and Controlled Entities For the year ended 31 March 2017

 (b) Financial instruments (cont'd)

 The Group has the following non-derivative financial liabilities: loans and borrowings; bank overdrafts and trade and other payables.

 Such financial liabilities are recognised initially at fair value plus any attributable transaction costs.
 Subsequent to initial recognition these financial liabilities are measured at amortised cost using the effective interest rate method.